sftcd/happykey/README.md

 ## Recent Changes

+- 20220830: starting on the new API - only the header file done so far

 - 20220828: made quite a few changes based on review of our [OpenSSL HPKE PR](https://github.com/openssl/openssl/pull/17172).
 Many fairly trivial, but one required adding a shim for the otherwise